Proposed Amendments to the Federal Acquisition Regulations Pose Substantial New Burdens and Risks for Federal Contractors

 Section 6 of the Executive Order limits contractors’ ability to use pre-dispute arbitration agreements for claims arising under Title VII of the Civil Rights Act of 1964, or any tort related to or arising out of sexual assault or harassment.
 This prohibition is similar to the Franken Amendment that has for a number of years imposed the same requirement on contractors receiving funds under Department of Defense appropriations bills.
 Section 6 covers contractors with contracts exceeding $1 million in the estimated value of supplies or services, other than those for commercial items.
 The proposed regulations indicate, however, that the arbitration limitations will apply only to new contracts that “contain [a] clause implementing Executive Order 13673.”

 There are, however, two exceptions to this prohibition.
 First, it does not to apply to employees covered by a collective bargaining agreement negotiated between the contractor and a labor organization representing the employees.
 Second, it does not apply to employees or independent contractors who entered into a valid pre-dispute arbitration agreement before the contractor bid on a government contract covered by the Executive Order, unless the contractor is permitted to change the terms of the arbitration agreement, or the agreement is later renegotiated or replaced.
 Therefore, contractors with existing arbitration programs should evaluate them now to determine whether they will survive the implementation of the Executive Order.
 It remains an open question, however, whether the President has the authority to prohibit contractors from entering into pre-dispute arbitration agreements with their employees when the Federal Arbitration Act specifically permits them to do so.
+Therefore, it would not be surprising if there are legal challenges to this aspect of the Executive Order.

 The Proposed Rule does not resolve open issues regarding section 6 of the Executive Order, such as when a contractor will be deemed to be permitted to change the terms of an existing pre-dispute arbitration agreement, the penalties for violating the section, and the interaction between Section 6 and the Federal Arbitration Act.
 The Executive Order did not direct the Secretary of Labor to address the prohibition on pre-dispute arbitration provision.